amitf1/amitf1.github.io/_posts/2020-07-02-Bird-Species-Image-Classification.md

 The data consists of about 30,000 images of birds with their species as labels.
 The images' shape is 224x224x3.
 Each class has around 140 train images.
-This task is challenging, because of several reasons, for once we have 200 classes, that's a lot, so there is definitely a room for mistakes.
+This task is challenging because of several reasons:
+- We have 200 classes, that's a lot, so there is definitely a room for mistakes.
-Some species looks similar to other species, where even human being, a domain expert could be wrong.
+- Some species looks similar to other species, where even human being, a domain expert could be wrong.
-Species contain images of male and female birds, which often look very differently, which makes it harder to group them together.
+- Species contain images of male and female birds, which often look very differently, which makes it harder to group them together.
-Image backgrounds can harm generalization, if one bird is usually shows on snowy background, the model can fail when classifying this bird on other backgrounds.
+- Image backgrounds can harm generalization, if one bird is usually shows on snowy background, the model can fail when classifying this bird on other backgrounds.

 <img src="{{ site.url }}{{ site.baseurl }}/images/Bird Species/029.jpg" alt="Bird"> <img src="{{ site.url }}{{ site.baseurl }}/images/Bird Species/108.jpg" alt="Bird">
 <img src="{{ site.url }}{{ site.baseurl }}/images/Bird Species/111.jpg" alt="Bird"> <img src="{{ site.url }}{{ site.baseurl }}/images/Bird Species/018.jpg" alt="Bird">
 ### Data Preprocessing
 We used ImageDataGenerator from Keras, to create a generator of batches of images, and rescale them by factor of 1/255.
 ```python
 from keras.preprocessing.image import ImageDataGenerator